U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 A certificate of location must be recorded at the BLM Colorado State Office within 90 days from the date the claim is located.

-Also, in Colorado, the deadline for recording in the county recorder's office in which the claim is located is 30 days for placer claims, and 90 days for lode claims (Circular No.3).
+Also, in Colorado, the deadline for recording in the county recorder's office (State of Colorado, County Election Offices/County Clerks and Recorders) in which the claim is located is 30 days for placer claims and 90 days for lode claims (Circular No. 3).

 A bridge claim is defined as a newly located mining claim that "bridges" the September 1 annual deadline, i.e., located before September 1 but filed with the BLM after September 1.

-In addition to the initial maintenance fee(s) above (they may not be waived), and within the 90-day filing period allowed for new mining claims/sites, the claimant must pay annual maintenance fee(s) for the upcoming assessment year.
+In addition to the location fees (which includes an initial maintenance fee), and within the 90-day filing period allowed for new mining claims/sites, the claimant must pay the annual maintenance fee(s) for the upcoming assessment year.

 Lode Claims, Mill Sites and Tunnel Sites